South Carolina Code of Laws

 (3)(a) The entire credit is earned in the taxable year in which the applicable phase or portion of the building site is placed in service but must be taken in equal installments over a three-year period beginning with the tax year in which the applicable phase or portion of the building site is placed in service.
 Unused credit may be carried forward for the succeeding five years at the individual, partnership, or limited liability company level.

-(b) The entire credit earned pursuant to this subsection may not exceed five hundred thousand dollars for any taxpayer in a tax year for each abandoned building site.
+(b) The entire credit earned pursuant to this subsection may not exceed seven hundred thousand dollars for any taxpayer in a tax year for each abandoned building site.
 The limitation provided in this subitem applies to each unit or parcel deemed to be an abandoned building site.

 (4) If the taxpayer qualifies for both the credit allowed by this section and the credit allowed pursuant to the Textiles Communities Revitalization Act or the Retail Facilities Revitalization Act, the taxpayer only may claim one of the three credits.
 However, the taxpayer is not disqualified from claiming any other tax credit in conjunction with the credit allowed by this section.